 The district local governments should recruit veterinary extension staff to facilitate meat inspection services in various local governments.

-Then, the Ministries of Agriculture, Animal Industry and Fisheries and Local Government should provide the requisite training to equip extension workers with knowledge on the risk-based meat inspection that directly has a bearing on production of quality and safe meat and meat products.
+Then, the Ministries of Agriculture, Animal Industry and Fisheries and Local Government should provide the requisite training to equip section on public health meat rules - Okay, that is the same thing.